Seattle U. to remove name of former archbishop from athletics center

 “I brought the matter to the board at its first meeting following my own recent review of the letters and consultation with others,” Sundborg said in Friday’s statement.
 “This review affirmed in my mind that removing Archbishop Connolly’s name from our athletics and recreation center needed to happen and should have been acted on even sooner.”

-According to the university’s website, recreation and sports facilities under the Connolly name include its NCAA regulation-size basketball court where the school’s team plays, as well as various pools, fields and sports courts.
+According to the university’s website, recreation and sports facilities under the Connolly name include its NCAA regulation-size basketball court, as well as various pools, fields and sports courts.

 Documents from the Seattle Archdiocese’s secret file on Cody’s sexual abuse — including records implicating Connolly’s knowledge of his behavior — have come to light in numerous lawsuits, including one brought by Jeri Hubbard, a Sedro-Woolley woman, who claimed Cody sexually abused her for years as a teen when he served as the priest of her Skagit County parish.
 The archdiocese later settled its case with Hubbard for $1.2 million.